tableau/server-client-python/docs/docs/api-ref.md

 ### Get Projects

-Get a list of projects on the server.
+Get the first 100 projects on the server.
+To get all projects, use the Pager.

 ```py
 Projects.get()